cossacklabs/product-docs/content/acra/security-controls/searchable-encryption/_index.md

 [Acra Enterprise Edition](/acra/enterprise-edition/) also provide the ability of searchable encryption with `like`/`ilike` queries over encrypted fields.

-By specifying `searchable_prefix: <number>` config property under the column should be used in dynamic search, AcraServer/AcraTranslator will generate and store additional search hashes.
+By specifying `searchable_prefix: <number>` config property under the column should be used in dynamic search, AcraServer will generate and store additional search hashes.

 Consider an example of the workflow of searchable encryption with `like` query: